2. The students solution

 Group 3 wanted to address the children with their design.
 To make young people think recycling is fun.

-The fourth group also saw the possibilities in packagings afterlife and created “I can be”.
+The fourth group emphasized the possibilities in packagings afterlife and created “I can be”.
 “I can be” shows inspiration through examples of how to use the different packs.

-The last group presented here has given up the hope when it comes to the human nature and found that the problem is that we are too many people on this globe.
-They found a solution how we all can commit suicide together by introducing a lethal injection.
-They created a municipal campaign in order to kill us all.
+The last group presented here has given up on human nature and suggests that we are too many people on this planet.
+The solution is that we all commit suicide and consequently introduce a lethal injection.
+They created a municipal campaign to kill us all.